cmenon12/contemporary-choir/README.md

 **[`google-apps-scripts/yd-fundraising.gs`](google-apps-scripts/yd-fundraising.gs)** updates how much has been fundraised for Young Devon.
 It currently fetches the totals from multiple Enthuse pages, and updates several named ranges in the sheet with the totals.

 ### Society Ledger Downloader Apps Script Add-On
-**[`google-apps-scripts/society-ledger-downloader/`](google-apps-scripts/society-ledger-downloader)** is a Google Workspace Add-On that allows you to download your society ledger and save it straight to Drive.
+**[`google-apps-scripts/society-ledger-downloader/`](google-apps-scripts/society-ledger-downloader)** is a Google Workspace Add-On that allows you to download your society ledger and save it straight to Drive. *Note that all of these files should have a `.gs` file extension instead of `.js` but [`clasp`](https://developers.google.com/apps-script/guides/clasp) changes this for me.*

 ## Website Custom HTML
 **[`website-custom-html/`](website-custom-html)** contains various snippets of HTML (including CSS and JavaScript) that are used on Contemporary Choir's websites.
 These are all incorporated using the custom HTML block in Wordpress.